 Science communication was emphasised at the conference, and even highlighted though graphical note taking done by illustrators.
 One example is the picture below.

-The EMS outreach award was this year given to The Royal Meteorological Society’s free and open online MOOC “Come Rain and Shiny“, which train teachers.
+The EMS outreach award was this year given to The Royal Meteorological Society’s free and open online MOOC “Come Rain and Shine“, which train teachers.
 But I also learned about another community of climate communicators called Climate without borders.